 BARRY: '62 was the time I came up for assignment.
 Actually there were two of us at the time who were very keen on going to someplace in the communist world for our first tour even though it had never been done before.
-I guess the person who had been the junior officer assignment person had listened to us both carefully and I think he had been assigned in that part of the world himself.
-Anyhow, he must have put in a good word for us because Tom Niles and I had both been in the same class were both assigned to Yugoslavia for our first tour.
+The person who was the junior officer assignment person had listened to us both carefully and I think he had been assigned in that part of the world himself.
+Anyhow, he must have put in a good word for us because my classmate Tom Niles and I were both assigned to Yugoslavia for our first tour.
 So, then there was Serbo Croatian training.
 While waiting for the course to start, I worked on the Yugoslav desk.
 I think it was Clayton Mudd who was the desk officer at that time.
 The first thing I ever had to deal with was the Artukovich deportation case.
-Andrej Artukovich was the Interior Minister of the fascist government, the Ustasi government of Croatia during World War II, notorious for having kept a jar of eveballs on his desk as a paperweight that had been gouged out of the Serbian prisoners' gypsies, etc. He had gotten into the U.S. in the aftermath of World War II under an assumed name.
+Andrej Artukovich was the Interior Minister of the fascist government, the Ustasi government of Croatia during World War II, notorious for having kept a jar of eyeballs on his desk as a paperweight that had been gouged out of the Serbian prisoners' gypsies, etc. He had gotten into the U.S. in the aftermath of World War II under an assumed name.
 His brother was a prominent contractor in California.
 Although Artukovich was fairly quickly identified and there were a long series of efforts to get him deported, the brother had good connections in California and his efforts were periodically turned back.
 I do remember that being one of the very first issues that I'd tried to deal with when, actually it was in terms of answering congressional letters explaining why this guy was still here.